Maarrk/silverbullet-import-dendron/README.md

 - [x] Change `@person` links to regular wikilinks
 - [ ] Create `$anchor` for every `#header` referenced in some link, change the link from `#` to `$` syntax
 - [ ] Convert [Note References](https://wiki.dendron.so/notes/f1af56bb-db27-47ae-8406-61a98de6c78c/) to [Live Templates](https://silverbullet.md/Live%20Templates) showing the same amount of context
-- [ ] Ensure page tags work as expected
+- [x] Ensure page tags are imported
 - [ ] Ensure inline (`$\alpha$`) and block KaTeX math expressions (`$$ \alpha = \beta $$`) don't conflict with SilverBullet `$anchors`.
 - [ ] Configuration following other plugs
 - [ ] Optional features toggled with configuration
   - [ ] Flatten hierarchy (no folders, just note titles)
     - [ ] Allow configuration for some hierarchy to remain, like `user.` to `people/`
-    - [ ] Show error on duplicate titles, unless it's an empty tag page ([tag pages aren't expected to have content](https://github.com/silverbulletmd/silverbullet/issues/98))
+    - [x] Show error on duplicate titles, unless it's an empty tag page ([tag pages aren't expected to have content](https://github.com/silverbulletmd/silverbullet/issues/98))
-  - [ ] Put Dendron hierarchical name into `aliases`
+  - [x] Put Dendron hierarchical name into `aliases`
   - [x] Move dendron `desc` from frontmatter into first paragraph